carlo-berg/baltic-sea-metagenome-dashboard/README.md

 The external data file should be in the same format as described above and can be uploaded under the settings tab.

 ### Dependencies
 Tested with R 3.5.0.
-Packages needed: shiny, shinydashboard, tidyverse, reshape, plotly, d3heatmap, DT, RColorBrewer, randomForest
+Packages needed: shiny, shinydashboard, tidyverse, magrittr, reshape, plotly, d3heatmap, DT, RColorBrewer, randomForest

 ## Live version
 A deployed live version is also available at [shinyapps.io](https://cberg.shinyapps.io/baltic-sea-metagenome-dashboard/)